nickeledfox/snake_game/README.md

 ## About The Project :snake:

-Well you know what that is :smile: Built just for fun :surfer:
+Well you know what that is :smile: Built just for fun to learn OPP :surfer:

 ### Built With